vasisouv/social-networks-analysis-pms/README.md

 4. Navigate to that folder using the terminal.
 5. `virtualenv venv`
 6. `source venv/bin/activate`

+Your terminal should now include a (venv) prefix, thus allowing you to install packages using `pip` to your virtual environment and not globally.

 ### Installing required packages from requirements